 The larger cities of Caen, Rouen and St Malo in nearby Brittany are large enough to enjoy for a day trip in January.
 Bayeux is enjoyable to stroll around although the three museums including the Bayeux Tapestry are closed for the whole of January.
 The towns of Granville, Villedieu and Coutances are also perfect for a stroll if it’s not raining.

 Experience The High Tides

-From 22nd to 25th January the Normandy coastline will see high tides.
+Although there are no official high tides in January, there will be some days when the tide will be considerably higher than usual.
+The official definition of a high tide is when the co-efficient is 100 or more.
+From 12th to 15th January 2024 the co-efficient on the Normandy coastline will be over 90.
 There’s even a nearby village where a road gets completely covered by the sea as the tide rises.
 Conversely, as tide recedes, huge swathes of golden sand are revealed and you can walk for miles.